ChedlyAyed1/InfluenceTrader/README.md

    - `not_relevant`
 5. run full market-impact analysis only on the retained candidates

-This gives a much better signal than the original keyword-only approach.

 ## Why FastAPI

 `FastAPI` is a strong fit here because the product is mostly: